arnishgrover/ImageRecognition/README.md

+# Getting Started

+This tool is a Java Application that extracts text from image files whilst providing an interface It uses Tesseract-OCR, an open-source software contributed my major companies like Google to extract text from an image

+#### Features
+* Custom login sessions for multiple users
+* Database at the backend to ensure proper login and session management
+* Simple interface which is easy to navigate and interact with
+* Save the extracted data from the image either locally or edit it on-the-go

+## Installation
+* Import the repository to your local machine and open it on any Java-IDE
+* Configure the default Java compiler, install the required libraries from the repository alonside the default java compiler
+* Install Oracle Database to your system and create a table inside having two attributes name and password The basic SQL query to create the table would be -> create table <table name>(name varchar(15), password varchar(15));
+  Now to enable database communication with your application Open interface.java file located at /src/ocr_img and modify the username and password to the database username and password Also change the table name to the name of the table created into your database
+* Run interface.java file to start this application

-# ImageRecognition
+# Note
-An Image Recognition Java based Application that takes an image file an input and outputs the text data from it in an editable format adding the functionality of logging in

-Before using this piece of code you will need to configure the compiler first Recommended java compiler is Java 8 or ABOVE

-First these all files need to be added into your workspace And install all the libraries included in the Required Libraries into the project Build Path alongside the Java compiler Next for the functionality of Database, you will need to have Oracle Database Installed(Prefferd version 10 G) Ensure that username and password of your database is SYSTEM and SYS respectively(capitals) Into the database create a table named info having two varchar fields name and password The prototype of the table looks like
-    create table info(name varchar(15), password varchar(15));

-If you already have a database you will need to change the required in the interface.java file located at /src/ocr_img

-You can use this Java Application for any use you intend to.
-This might contain bugs, the user will be liable for any data loss or any problem for that sort by using this application
+Anyone can use this Java Application for any use they intend to However, this might contain bugs, the user will be liable for any data loss or any problem id they use this application

-To start the application locate interface.java file at /src/ocr_img  and run the java file Thanks for using this software
-I hope you find this helpful